nbustos-dotcom/cybersecurity-hub/best-free-cybersecurity-courses.md

 # Best Free Cybersecurity Courses in 2026 (Ranked by a CS Student)

-I'm a Computer Science student at Michigan Tech with a cybersecurity minor, and I also self-study outside of class.
+I'm a Computer Science student at Michigan Tech with a Strong interest in cybersecurity, and I also self-study outside of class.
 I've gone through dozens of free cybersecurity resources — here's what actually works and what's a waste of time.